yarnpkg/berry/packages/docusaurus/docs/features/workspaces.md

 Scripts from multiple workspaces can be run in parallel if they share the same name, by using `yarn workspaces foreach`.
 The following example shows you how to publish all packages in your project in parallel, but respecting topological order (so that a workspace only gets published once all other workspaces it depends on did):

 ```
-yarn workspaces foreach -pt npm publish
+yarn workspaces foreach --all -pt npm publish
 ```

-By default `yarn workspaces foreach` will run the commands on every workspace in the project, but it can be tweaked.
+The `yarn workspaces foreach ! --all` flag will run the provided command on every workspace in the project, but it can be tweaked.
 In this example we use the `yarn workspaces foreach ! --since` flag to instead only select workspaces that were modified in the current branch compared to the [main branch](/):

 ```
 yarn workspaces foreach --since run lint